 Technological systems are often represented in symbolic ways to communicate their constituent parts.
 While there are some generic symbols associated with systems, for example arrows to denote direction, specialised languages also exist and are central to the development and communication of technological systems.

-Design concepts can be represented using a variety communication tools (e.g. computer software, flow diagrams, web diagrams, 3-D models, etc.) in order to explore and understand relationships between parts of a single system and/or between different systems.
+Design concepts of systems can therefore be represented using a variety communication tools (eg, computer software, flow diagrams, web diagrams, 3D models etc) in order to explore and understand relationships between parts of a single system and/or between different systems.
 Different technology communities often supplement or modify generic symbols as part of more specialised diagrams/representations.